 Previously, in writing about Pershing Square I neglected to describe the essential role the place had in the Gay history of Los Angeles.
 This post is an attempt to redress that lack of research and to recognize LGBT month at Los Angeles Public Library.

 To honor LGBT Heritage Month at the library we present this pictorial map of West Hollywood, one of America’s most enlightened cities.
 Street maps from as recently as the 1970’s ignored the growing power of the gay community in the little city between Beverly Hills and Hollywood.

-To commemorate Black History month, Central Library offers two maps that exemplify the struggles and triumphs of African-Americans in this country.
-The first is “Americans of Negro Lineage” by the great Louise E. Jefferson, published by the Friendship Press in 1946.
+To commemorate African American Heritage Month, Central Library offers two maps that exemplify the struggles and triumphs of African-Americans in this country.
+The first is “Americans of Negro Lineage” by the great Louise E.

 Driving, biking or even walking! around LA we see many place names that we have come to take for granted.
 Many of these place names were inspired by Angelenos who helped create them.
 These are just a number of the faces behind the places.

 While new technology points toward every reference resource being digitized and on your hand-held something there are library beauties that can only be savored in person, in your actual hand kind of experiences.